moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 The `visitDeclaration:` method does the following:

 1. Visits the variable’s type.
-This ensures that all children of the declaration node are processed, allowing us to parse its type information.
+This will allow us to parse its type information.
 2. Retrieves the variable name by visiting the `declarator` field.
 If the variable is initialized, this will be an `init_declarator` node; otherwise, it will be an `identifier`.
 We should implement visit methods for both cases to extract the name correctly.
 ```smalltalk
 FamixCVisitor >> visitInitDeclarator: aNode